zilinskyjan/ideology/README.md

 ### Issued not used for analysis

-There were 2 questions about the militrary, and a question on drug legalization, that were not included in the scales that I calculated.
+There were also 2 questions about the militrary, and a question on drug legalization, that were not included in the scales that I calculated.

-Additionally, the following questions about asking about support COVID-related policies were also excluded:
+Additionally, the following questions about support COVID-related policies were also excluded in the second release of the Nationscape data:

 - Increase spending on unemployment insurance
 - Increase spending on health insurance and food aid for the poor